Old Bodney Camp

 This area of heath is maintained by rabbit grazing.
 It has some areas of grassland and others dominated by lichen and moss.
 There are two nationally rare moths, Noctua orbona and Scopula rubiginata, which are almost confined to the Breckland region.

 The site is private land with no public access.
+Part of the land within Old Bodney Camp SSSI is owned by the Ministry of Defence.